Can Okta Inc. (OKTA) Remain Competitive?

 OKTA’s Market Performance

-OKTA stocks went up by 15.95% for the week, with a monthly drop of -2.33% and a quarterly performance of -22.26%, while its annual performance rate touched -23.86%.
-The volatility ratio for the week stands at 6.95% while the volatility levels for the past 30 days are set at 7.08% for Okta Inc..
-The simple moving average for the period of the last 20 days is -0.86% for OKTA stocks with a simple moving average of -27.34% for the last 200 days.
+OKTA stocks went down by -11.54% for the week, with a monthly drop of -15.51% and a quarterly performance of -34.68%, while its annual performance rate touched -30.56%.
+The volatility ratio for the week stands at 8.40% while the volatility levels for the past 30 days are set at 7.16% for Okta Inc..
+The simple moving average for the period of the last 20 days is -7.31% for OKTA stocks with a simple moving average of -33.34% for the last 200 days.

 Analysts’ Opinion of OKTA

-Mizuho, on the other hand, stated in their research note that they expect to see OKTA reach a price target of $225.
-The rating they have provided for OKTA stocks is “Buy” according to the report published on March 08th, 2022.

-Wolfe Research gave a rating of “Outperform” to OKTA, setting the target price at $225 in the report published on March 03rd of the current year.
+Mizuho gave a rating of “Buy” to OKTA, setting the target price at $225 in the report published on March 08th of the current year.

-During the last 5 trading sessions, OKTA rose by +6.16%, which changed the moving average for the period of 200-days by -26.95% in comparison to the 20-day moving average, which settled at $165.22.
-In addition, Okta Inc. saw -24.43% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OKTA fell by -11.54%, which changed the moving average for the period of 200-days by -33.80% in comparison to the 20-day moving average, which settled at $160.03.
+In addition, Okta Inc. saw -33.15% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OKTA starting from St. Ledger Susan, who sale 5,879 shares at the price of $152.92 back on Mar 16.
-After this action, St. Ledger Susan now owns 33,926 shares of Okta Inc., valued at $899,033 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OKTA starting from Tighe Brett, who sale 2,858 shares at the price of $152.92 back on Mar 16.
+After this action, Tighe Brett now owns 26,493 shares of Okta Inc., valued at $437,053 using the latest closing price.

-Tighe Brett, the Chief Financial Officer of Okta Inc., sale 2,858 shares at $152.92 during a trade that took place back on Mar 16, which means that Tighe Brett is holding 26,493 shares at $437,053 based on the most recent closing price.
+St. Ledger Susan, the See Remarks of Okta Inc., sale 5,879 shares at $152.92 during a trade that took place back on Mar 16, which means that St. Ledger Susan is holding 33,926 shares at $899,033 based on the most recent closing price.

 Stock Fundamentals for OKTA